 - Is there anything you’d like me to throw away?

 - Will you be present during the task?
-If not, will you be available via this chat?
+If not, what is the best way to reach you for questions?

 “Very organized.
 Can color coordinate, alphabetize, and label with the best of them.”